Historiography of the Nanjing Massacre: Contemporary debate

-However, within the public the debate still continues.
+Within the public the debate still continues.
 Those downplaying the massacre have most recently rallied around a group of academic and journalists associated with the Tsukurukai.
 Their views are often echoed in publications associated with conservative, right-wing publishers such as Bungei Shunjū and Sankei Shuppan.
 In response, two Japanese organizations have taken the lead in publishing material detailing the massacre and collecting related documents and accounts.
 The Study Group on the Nanjing Incident, founded by a group of historians in 1984, has published the most books responding directly to revisionist historians; the Center for Research and Documentation on Japan's War Responsibility, founded in 1993 by Yoshiaki Yoshimi, has published many materials in its own journal.

-In 2004, the Japanese Minister of Education expressed a desire to overcome "self-torturing" accounts of Japanese history.
+In 2004, Japanese Minister of Education Nariaki Nakayama, while discussing educational curricula’s treatment of Japanese colonial atrocities such as the “comfort women” issue, expressed a desire to move beyond what he described as “self-torturing” accounts of Japanese history.

 In 2005, violent riots erupted in China over new history textbooks published by right-wing publisher Fusosha which were approved by the Japanese Ministry of Education.

 In 2007, a group of Liberal Democratic Party (LDP) lawmakers denounced the Nanjing Massacre as a fabrication, arguing that there was no evidence to prove the allegations of mass killings by Japanese soldiers.
 They accused Beijing of using the alleged incident as a "political advertisement".

 That same year, Xia Shuqin won a defamation of character suit against Japanese massacre denialists who argued that she had fabricated testimony relating to the death of seven of her eight family members during the Nanjing Massacre.
 Only eight at the time, Xia had herself been bayoneted, but survived, while her four-year-old sister escaped detection under the bed quilts.